Pressure Relief for Contractures: What exactly is a contractures?

-Limbs locked together for lengthy periods of time in this way causes shear, friction, moisture, and heat which are all contributory factors for inflammation followed quickly by pressure ulcers.
+When limbs are locked together for lengthy periods of time, it can create shear, friction, moisture, and heat—all contributory factors for inflammation, followed quickly by pressure ulcers and skin breakdown.

-The use of low-profile flat silicone gel pads sandwiched between the locked limbs provides an essential layer of cushioning and comfort which mimics the consistency of human fat tissue and prevents or helps heal pressure injuries.
+For pressure relief for contractures, low-profile flat silicone gel pads can be placed between the locked limbs to provide an essential layer of cushioning and comfort.
+These pads mimic the consistency of human fat tissue and can help prevent pressure injuries or support healing in vulnerable areas.

 What causes a contracture?